MooersLab/MooersLab/README.md

 I wrote some Python code that reformats the transcript from whisper to make it easier to edit.
 I use Python to make my text replacements in the transcript via `regex`.
-The approach I am taking with this software is a little more cumbersome than the straightforward approach taken by Voice In Plus.
+The approach I am taking with this software is more cumbersome than the straightforward approach taken by Voice In Plus.

 In addition, I reformat the text such that each sentence is written on its line.
 This format eases the deletion of lines containing rubbish.